kaustavdm/opentok-video-embed-demo/TUTORIAL.md

 module.exports = router;
 ```

 Create the view file for this route: `views/setup.ejs`.
-EJS templates use `.ejs` file extension by default.
 Add this HTML content to the file:

 ```html
 <!doctype html>